open-contracting/standard/docs/guidance/map/related_processes.md

 # Framework agreements and related processes

-A contracting process brings together, under a single identifier, the information that users need to answer questions such as:

 ```{note}
 In this guidance we defer to the definitions given in the [UNCITRAL Model Law on Public Procurement (2011)](https://uncitral.un.org/en/texts/procurement/modellaw/public_procurement).
 The model law was developed through extensive consultation and reflects the procurement practices and concepts used in many different jurisdictions.
 ```